#___ratingbadge_0 { display: none !important; }

 • Keep warm and avoid exposure to cold drafts.

-• Ensure enough rest.
+• Ensure you get enough rest.

 When to Seek Professional Advice

-• You suffer from a high fever (over 39 C) for more than 3 days
+• You suffer from a high fever (over 39°C) for more than 3 days.

-• The sputum you are coughing up is green or blood-tinged
+• The sputum you are coughing up is green or blood-tinged.

-• You have significantly swollen glands,
+• You have significantly swollen glands.

-• Your cold lasts for more than 2 weeks or instead of getting better you start to feel worse.
+• Your cold lasts for more than 2 weeks, or instead of getting better, you start to feel worse.

-• Feeling fatigued, dizzy, confused
+• You feel fatigued, dizzy, or confused.

-If you happen to be on Facebook, Instagram or YouTube I try to share some TCM wisdom there, so far I haven't worked out how to link them together but I am working on it:) If you have any topics you would like me to cover please drop me a line.
+If you happen to be on Facebook, Instagram, or YouTube, I try to share some TCM wisdom there.
+So far, I haven't worked out how to link them together, but I am working on it!
+If you have any topics you would like me to cover, please drop me a line.

 TCM